siddarthkrishna10/Football_Transfers/README.md

 As I've mentioned before, the trend of paying more for a player will only increase as the years go by.

 **Part I Goal:** Find the trend of how much money clubs splash for getting players.
-I'll try and explain the trend for which seasons saw an massive increase or decrease in spending; meaning, I'll try and attribute real-world stories and news to understand why there was an increase/decrease.
+I'll try and explain the trend for which seasons saw a massive increase or decrease in spending; meaning, I'll try and attribute real-world stories and news to understand why there was an increase/decrease.

 **Part II Goal:** Next part consists of creating a prediction model.
 Using regressive models, we can try and predict the market value of players in the coming seasons.